GarethLarkan272/DemocraFund/README.md

 Not implemented in the MVP, but the design is specified now so it can be pointed to honestly as "solved on paper, next to build" rather than an unnoticed gap.

 - **Stalled signer.** A citizen or official signer doesn't respond within a defined window (e.g. 7 days).
-  - Citizen signer: auto-replaced via a fresh Chainlink VRF draw from the eligible, opted-in member pool — reuses the same randomness mechanism as initial committee formation, so it's a natural extension rather than new logic.
+  - Citizen signer: auto-replaced via a fresh Chainlink VRF draw from the eligible, opted-in member pool, reuses the same randomness mechanism as initial committee formation, so it's a natural extension rather than new logic.
   - Admin/official signer: there's only one, so a timeout can't just redraw.
 Likely needs a designated deputy-admin role who can stand in after a timeout.
-Flagged as an open design question — not fully resolved.
+Flagged as an open design question, not fully resolved.
 - **Contested milestone.** A signer disagrees that a stage is complete.
 Any **reject** vote requires a written reason plus supporting evidence (photos, docs) uploaded to IPFS, visible to everyone alongside approve votes.
-This gives a bad-faith rejection the same public accountability cost as a bad-faith approval — nobody can silently veto without justifying it in public.
+This gives a bad-faith rejection the same public accountability cost as a bad-faith approval, nobody can silently veto without justifying it in public.
-- **Builder abandonment / breach.** A separate, deliberately higher-threshold action — **4-of-5, drawn from the same 5 committee members** (1 admin + 3 citizens + builder, though the builder obviously can't approve their own termination in practice) — can redirect remaining escrow funds (e.g. back to the club treasury, or to a replacement builder).
+- **Builder abandonment / breach.** A separate, deliberately higher-threshold action, **4-of-5, drawn from the same 5 committee members** (1 admin + 3 citizens + builder, though the builder obviously can't approve their own termination in practice), can redirect remaining escrow funds (e.g. back to the club treasury, or to a replacement builder).
 Requires mandatory public on-chain justification, same evidence pattern as a milestone rejection.
 Making this threshold harder to reach than a normal release is intentional: terminating a builder is a heavier action and shouldn't be triggerable by the same bare majority that approves routine progress.
 - **Process appeals.** Currently no path exists if someone believes a signer replacement or a rejection was itself unfair, beyond raising it with the admin directly.
-This is a genuine open gap — a mature version likely needs a broader member-jury appeal mechanism.
+This is a genuine open gap, a mature version likely needs a broader member-jury appeal mechanism.
 Worth stating plainly in the pitch rather than glossing over.

 ---